 We ask all candidates to complete an application form, with a writing task.
 Once the application has been assessed we will contact candidates for an interview.

-While we prefer face to face interviews we appreciate that this is not always possible, therefore we can conduct a Skype interview when required.
+While we prefer face to face interviews we appreciate that this is not always possible, therefore we can conduct an online interview when required.

 The pre-course task is designed to get you up to speed on the terminology of English grammar and to help you to recognise the phonemic symbols which help your students to understand the complexities of English pronunciation.
 We will ask you to identify tenses, parts of speech (adverbs and adjectives, for example) and vocabulary meaning, as well as phonology.